Article

 If your liabilities are £500,000, your working capital would also be £500,000.

-Ideally, you’d want this ratio to land at 1.
-1.6 suggests that more working capital is tied up in inventory than you’d like over the long term.
+1 is where you ideally want this ratio to land.
+A ratio of 1.6 suggests that more working capital is tied up in inventory than is ideal over the long term.
 When the ratio is consistently above 2, you need to address your inventory turnover strategy.

 9. Working capital turnover